ejtaal/aa/README.rst

 Latest news
 ===========

--  version 3.5 - 6/7/2013
+-  version 4.0 - X/7/2013

+   Thanks to the work of 2 very enthusiastic volunteers, we present version 4.0 having the following new books:

+   -  Urdu: ____
-   -  Included Urdu Qaamoos ul Waheed
+   -  Urdu: Qaamoos ul Waheed

--  version 3.4 - 30/6/2013
-   -  Included Dictionay Of The Holy Quran, by Malik Ghulam Farid, M.A.
+   -  Dictionay Of The Holy Quran, by Malik Ghulam Farid, M.A.

--  version 3.3 - 13/4/2013
-   -  Included Verbal Idioms Of The Holy Quran by Mustansir Mir.
+   -  Verbal Idioms Of The Holy Quran by Mustansir Mir.

--  version 3.2 - 6/4/2013
-   -  Included Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi.
+   -  Vocabulary Of The Holy Quran by Dr Abdullah Abbas Nadwi.

 -  version 3.1 - 28/3/2013
    - 2 minor fixes: 1) Fix hanging with downloaded version (it was trying to contact Google analytics which is pointless when you're offline) and 2) Clear images when doing a new search so that you can see the new image being downloaded.